 Remgro’s ethical standards are applied to the processes for the recruitment, evaluation of performance and reward of employees, as well as the sourcing of suppliers.

 The Remgro Group has effective anti-bribery, corruption and fraud prevention and detection processes and ensures compliance and risk mitigation.
-No material investigations were concluded during the reporting period.
+No investigations were concluded during the reporting period.

-An overview of the key areas of focus relating to organisational ethics during the reporting period and planned areas of future focus are disclosed in the Social and Ethics Committee report, read with the committee’s charter.
+An overview of the key areas of focus relating to organisational ethics during the reporting period and planned areas of future focus are disclosed in the Social and Ethics Committee Report, read with the committee’s charter.

 The Board is ultimately responsible for Remgro’s corporate citizenship.
 The Social and Ethics Committee assists the Board in ensuring that Remgro is and remains a good and responsible corporate citizen.
 The Board oversees and monitors, on an ongoing basis, how the consequences of Remgro’s strategies, activities and outputs affect its status as a responsible corporate citizen.
 This oversight and monitoring function is performed in relation to the triple context within which Remgro operates.